 Well, the truth of the matter is this: health goes beyond our physical body.
 It is not just about what we put in our bodies or take out of it, it is also about our emotions and how we are feeling spiritually.

-For example, it has been understood that people living within a close-knit community, family or relationship (no matter what their lifestyle choices) often live much longer than even the healthiest, but lonely individual.
+For example, it has been understood that people living in a close-knit community, family or relationship (no matter what their lifestyle choices) often live much longer than even the healthiest, but a lonely individual.

 It may sound obvious to some; whimsical to others.
 But love really is the best medicine.

 When we are part of loving, supportive and nurturing relationships our stress levels are significantly decreased, we have a sense of belonging and purpose, we feel less anxious and better protected, we enjoy higher levels of oxytocin – the list goes on.
 Basically, when we live in a spirit of greater love we are filled with greater, more positive, more satisfying thoughts and emotions.
 This not only makes us feel good, but it can make us feel physically better.